peter88213/nvhelp-de/source/nv_aeon2/index.rst

    an error message.
 -  Events assigned to the "Narrative" arc are converted to regular sections.
--  Neue Abschnitte are put into a neu chapter named "Neue Abschnitte".
+-  New Sections are put into a neu chapter named "Neue Abschnitte".
--  Alle sections are sorted chronologically.
+-  All sections are sorted chronologically.
 -  The section status is "Gliederung".
 -  The event title is used as section title (\*).
 -  The start date is used as section date/time, if the start year is 1